IISRI in the Media

 Minister for Defence Science and Personnel....details

-The Hon Warren Snowdon examines CISR's Counter-IED Robot at Committee for Geelong Defence Luncheon
+The Hon Warren Snowdon examines IISRI's Counter-IED Robot at Committee for Geelong Defence Luncheon

 On Monday 8th July the Committee for Geelong hosted a Defence-focussed luncheon at Simonds Stadium, sponsored by Winchester Australia and the CSIRO's Australian Animal Health Laboratory.
 The keynote speaker for the event was the Hon Warren Snowdon MP, Minister for Defence Science and Personnel.
 Minister Snowdon outlined the opportunities available to organisations within the Geelong region to help service the needs of Australia's armed forces.

-Minister Snowdon also operated CISR's haptically-enabled counter-IED robot at the luncheon.
-The CISR robotic system is equipped with 3D vision and can be driven to remote locations and operated from afar. "(The system can be deployed) wherever you don't want a human to be exposed to a particular environment", said CISR Director Professor Saeid Nahavandi.
+Minister Snowdon also operated IISRI's haptically-enabled counter-IED robot at the luncheon.
+The IISRI robotic system is equipped with 3D vision and can be driven to remote locations and operated from afar. "(The system can be deployed) wherever you don't want a human to be exposed to a particular environment", said IISRI Director Professor Saeid Nahavandi.

-Both CISR's Universal Motion Simulator (UMS) and OzBot mobile platform recently featured on Channel 10's Scope science TV show.
+Both IISRI's Universal Motion Simulator (UMS) and OzBot mobile platform recently featured on Channel 10's Scope science TV show.
 The UMS appeared in the Simulations episode, which first aired on Thursday 14th March.

 "Our motion simulator has six degrees of freedom, including two axis of continuous rotation, so it can move in just about every way a real helicopter can - in both controlled flight and accident situations.
 And, by swapping the simulator's controls and adjusting the settings of the software that determines its movements, we can reconfigure it to train aeroplane pilots, or the drivers of tanks, trucks or boats."